bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 These steps are then recursively applied to each child node.

-Splits can be 2 way or multi-way.
-Features can be categorical or continuous.
+- Splits can be 2 way or multi-way.
+-Features can be categorical or continuous.

 ![multi-way](./assets/images/multi-way.png)
 ![Continuous-features](./assets/images/Continuous-features.png)